ZivaVatra/SDAT/README.md

 Usage: ./SDAT.pl $configuration_file $scanner_file $target_folder $target_scan_filename
 ```

-The $scanner_file is what holds your device ID, as we all as any extra options you want to add to your scanner.
+The `$scanner_file` is what holds your device ID, as well as any extra options you want to add to your scanner.
 Each scanner has variations in behviour and features, which can be defined here.

-The $configuration_file is a configuration file for your job.
+The `$configuration_file` is a configuration file for your job.
 For more information for the kind of things you can define in your job, please see "Configuratinon" section for more details.

-"$output_folder" is the target where your files will be saved, while "$prefix" is the name of the file.
+`$output_folder` is the target where your files will be saved, while "$prefix" is the name of the file.
 If you only scan one file without ADF, this will just end up being "$prefix.png".
 If you are using an ADF scanner with multiple scanned pages, then each scan will be separate file, with the format $prefix\_$02d.
 For example, running:

 ```
 ./SDAT_ADF.pl ./scanners/fujitsu_snapscan.scanner ./configs/archive.conf /storage/backups/scanned_documents/2020/ energy_bill